 IMSB also has time and material agreements ("T&M Agreements") with Activate Interactive Pte.
 Ltd. ("Activate") to provide technical resources to Activate for the purpose of developing software for Activate's customers and to perform certain pre-sales roles, on a time and material basis.
-Prior to August 20, 2020, Activate was 43% owned by Xinhua Mobile Limited ("Xinhua Mobile"), the immediate parent of the Corporation, and 42% beneficially owned by Mr. Chin.
-On August 20, 2020, Xinhua Mobile disposed of all shareholding in Activate to Mr. Chin.
 Activate is currently 98% beneficially owned by Mr. Chin.